CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 Our `for` loop goes over each line in the set of our cache, first checking if the current cache line is invalid.
 If the line is invalid, we keep track of the index (for use in replacement), and `continue` to check the next cache block (or exit if there are no more blocks to check).

-If the cache block is valid, we check if the tag of the access matches the block in the cache.
-If it does not match, we `continue` to check the next cache block (or exit if there are no more blocks to check).
+If the cache block is valid, we check if the tag of the access matches the tag of the block in the cache.
+If they don't match, we `continue` to check the next cache block (or exit if there are no more blocks to check).

-If the cache block is not invalid, and the tag of the access and block match, we have a cache hit!
-We therefore mark the access as a hit, save the index (for use in the replacement policy), mark the dirty bit for the block if it is a write, and break out of the loop.
+If the cache block is not invalid, and the tag in the access and block match, we have a cache hit!
+We therefore mark the access as a hit, save the index (to update priority later), mark the dirty bit for the block if it is a write, and break out of the loop.

-If the access was not a hit, we must find a cache line to replace:
+If the access was not a hit, we must implement the code to find a cache line to replace:

 ```cpp
 // Find an element to replace if it wasn't a hit